 History + Initial Specification Development Process ¶

-The California Integrated Travel Project (Cal-ITP) developed the ODS initiative in response to feedback from local transit providers and vendors.
+The California Integrated Travel Project (Cal-ITP) developed the TODS initiative in response to feedback from local transit providers and vendors.
 As Cal-ITP has as its core a mission to improve the quality of mobility data and increase the efficiency of transportation service delivery in the state of California, Cal-ITP conducted research and conversations with an eye toward identifying existing pain points.
 Many tranit agencies identified the lack of a standard format between scheduling and CAD/AVL software as a major source of friction.

 Establishing Feasibility + Need ¶